🔼The name Micah in the Bible

 The Micah's (מיכה) that are mentioned are:

-- A man from Laish, whose house-priest and idols are purloined by a band of wandering Danites (Judges 17:5 - 18:31; in Judges 17:1 and 17:4 he is called מיכיהו, Micaiahu).
+- A man from Laish, whose house-priest and idols are purloined by a band of wandering Danites (Judges 17:5 to 18:31; in Judges 17:1 and 17:4 he is called מיכיהו, Micaiahu).
 Read our article on the Exodus for a closer look at this story.

 - A descendant of Reuben (1 Chronicles 5:5).